Reading Time: 15 minutes

 There is an intimacy between art and religion that prevails beyond historical convolutions.
 These transformations have affected the cultural and religious values of North America.

-The link between art and religion has endured diversification- from their variation within different cultures to their manifestations in the human psyche.
-We can see the different blends in art and religion in our societies today.
+The link between art and religion has endured diversification, from their variation within different cultures to their manifestations in the human psyche.
+We can see the different blends of art and religion in our societies today.

 5. The Issue With Terms